MLS Next Pro

-MLS Next Pro is a men's professional soccer league in the United States and Canada that is affiliated with Major League Soccer.
-It launched in 2022 with 21 teams and now comprises 27 reserve sides of MLS clubs.
+MLS Next Pro (MLSNP) is a men's professional soccer league in the United States and Canada that is affiliated with Major League Soccer (MLS).
+It launched in 2022 with 21 teams and now comprises 27 reserve sides of MLS clubs and two independent clubs.
 MLS Next Pro is classified as part of the third tier of the United States soccer league system.